HabibMollah/gamepedia/README.md

 ## Features

-✨ Here are some of the key features of our game discovery website:
+✨ Here are some of the key features of  my website:

 - Responsive Design
 - Search Games